markdingo/go-fdpass-demo/README.md

 fd-pass it back to the client if it passes the access-control rules.

 Another example might be if you want to give clients access to some files in a directory but not others.
-So those under a certain size or age.
-The client could send the open request to the server, the server applies the age/size logic and fd-passes back an the open file if it's is approved.
+Such as those under a certain size or age.
+The client sends the open request to the server, the server applies the age/size logic and fd-passes back an the open file if it's is approved.

 Another use-case is to create a server as a container of idle network connections.
 If your main server uses a lot of state per connection